The Challenge of Joint Wear

 Frequently Asked Questions

-- Cartilage has a limited blood supply and heals poorly, so wear can progress.
-Non-surgical options that aim to support the joint are of interest.
+- Cartilage has a limited blood supply and heals poorly once damaged, so wear can progress gradually.
+Non-surgical options that aim to support the joint surface biologically — rather than only masking pain — are therefore of particular interest for patients who are not yet candidates for surgery.

-- It is a non-surgical collagen injection that may add a protective, cushioning layer over worn joint surfaces to help reduce grinding.
-It is not a cure.
+- ChondroFiller is a non-surgical collagen injection delivered into the joint under ultrasound guidance as an outpatient procedure.
+The gel may add a protective, cushioning layer over worn joint surfaces and provides a scaffold that the body's own progenitor cells can migrate into.
+It is not a cure, and benefits vary between individuals.

 Where to go from here